parcapear/parca_recovery/readme.md

 <img src="./gnome-tweaks1.png"></img>

 So here you have diferents options for customization.
-Actually I just installed my personal theme.
+By the way, this recovery installed my personal theme.

 | Section          | File              |
 | ---------------- | ----------------- |